How do I pay tax?

 There is information on how to register in the 'self-employment section' of this website.

 If you start self-employment after being unemployed and you have been claiming benefits or credits, you should also notify your Jobcentre Plus office.
-You may need to notify your local authority if you claim local benefits, like housing benefit.
+You should also notify your local authority if you claim local benefits, like housing benefit or council tax benefit.

 What information do I need for registering as self-employed?